luizoux/proffy-nlw/README.md

 * Using `react-router-dom` to navigate between pages;
 * `SQLite` as database;
 * `Knex` to build SQL from JS;
-* `Express` framework to create the API responses and requests.
+* `Express` framework to create the API responses and requests;
+* `Axios` facilitate the consumption of external APIs.

 ## 🖥 Pages <a name="pages"></a>
 ### Landing Page